Protecting the Snowies

 Kosciuszko National Park Draft Wild Horse Management Plan: Public consultation

-The Kosciuszko National Park Draft Wild Horse Management Plan has been developed with input from an Independent Technical Reference Group, an extensive community and stakeholder engagement process, a review of the heritage significance of wild horses in Kosciuszko National Park (PDF 5.9MB), and a thorough review of the 2008 Kosciuszko National Park Horse Management Plan.
+The Kosciuszko National Park Draft Wild Horse Management Plan was developed with input from an Independent Technical Reference Group, an extensive community and stakeholder engagement process, a review of the heritage significance of wild horses in Kosciuszko National Park (PDF 5.9MB), and a thorough review of the 2008 Kosciuszko National Park Horse Management Plan.

 Questions and answers

-Page last updated: 15 July 2016
+Page last updated: 19 August 2016